-Stephan Siemen is currently seconded as a Policy Officer to the European Commission in Luxembourg.
-As part of the Open Science and Digital Modelling unit at DG-CNECT he is involved in the work around the European Open Science Cloud (EOSC) and other research infrastructure initiatives across Europe.
+He was seconded for three years (2021-2024) as a Policy Officer to the European Commission in Luxembourg.
+As part of the Open Science and Digital Modelling unit at DG-CNECT he is involved in the work around the Destination Earth initiative, the European Open Science Cloud (EOSC) and other research infrastructure initiatives across Europe.

 Stephan was directly involved in the development of the plotting package Magics and supported in general new developments on visualisations at ECMWF.